What is Day Trading?

 Day trading is the buying and selling of securities or financial instruments within the same day with the purpose of earning profit using margin leverage.
 These investors are also known as speculators as they do speculation in securities or financial instruments.

 How Does it Work?

 In this, an investor buys at a low price and sells at a high price.
-For e.g. an investor buys 500 shares in the share market at $10 per share at the opening of the stock market.
-After the half, an hour price starts increasing and investor decides to sell it at $11.5 per share and makes out a profit of $750 [(11.5-10) *500].
+For e.g., an investor buys 500 shares in the share market at $10 per share at the opening of the stock market.
+After the half, an hour price starts increasing, and the investor decides to sell it at $11.5 per share and makes out a profit of $750 [(11.5-10) *500].

-In the below graphic representation of the above scenario, the x-axis shows the share price and the y-axis shows the time at which price is recorded.
+In the below graphic representation of the above scenario, the x-axis shows the share price, and the y-axis shows the time at which the price is recorded.

 Strategies of Day Trading

 There are different types of strategies that an individual investor applies for this trading in the stock market.
 Some of them are as follows:

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 #1 – Scalping

 Through this strategy, investor reaps out the profit through small changes in the prices of the securities in a single trading day.